-Figure 57: Socket object settings
+Figure 60: Socket Object configuration settings

 The Socket Object Settings section allows for socket connections to be defined for the Viz Trio client.
 It can either act as client or a server in a socket connection.
 A serial port connection which uses the same command set can also be set up.